2-Bromopropane

-2-Bromopropane, also known as isopropyl bromide and 2-propyl bromide, is the halogenated hydrocarbon with the formula CH_{3}CHBrCH_{3}.
+2-Bromopropane, also known as isopropyl bromide and 2-propyl bromide, is the halogenated hydrocarbon with the formula C3H7Br|auto=1 or CH3CHBrCH3.
 It is a colorless liquid.
 It is used for introducing the isopropyl functional group in organic synthesis.
 2-Bromopropane is prepared by heating isopropanol with hydrobromic acid.

 Preparation

 2-Bromopropane is commercially available.
 It may be prepared in the ordinary manner of alkyl bromides, by reacting isopropanol with phosphorus and bromine, or with phosphorus tribromide.

+The organomercury compound diisopropylmercury may be prepared through the magnesium-catalysed reaction of 2-bromopropane with mercuric chloride.

 Safety

 Short-chain alkyl halides are often carcinogenic.

 The bromine atom is at the secondary position, which allows the molecule to undergo dehydrohalogenation easily to give propene, which escapes as a gas and can rupture closed reaction vessels.
 When this reagent is used in base catalyzed reactions, potassium carbonate should be used in place of sodium or potassium hydroxide.